VIvidDanalyst/Customer-demographics-/README.md

 ### Recommendation
-There should be measures set up to enhance that customers activate thier accounts and make active for transaction which in turn can increase thier average vintage(loyalty) to the bank.
+There should be measures set up to ensure that customers activate thier accounts and make active for transaction which in turn can increase thier average vintage(loyalty) to the bank.
 Also since the avereage total balance of active account is lower than inactive account the marketing department or customer service department should educate active customers on the advantage of saving and reduce spending.
 The total average vintage is low there should be measures set to improve customers loyalty to the bank for instance grant more customrs credit products like credit card since most customers have no credit product with the bank, and also engaing the younger age bracket with youthful events since the customers are young.

 ###### VIZ
 ![visualization](https://github.com/VIvidDanalyst/Customer-demographics-/blob/main/Vizualization.png)